-Buhari greets Social Worker, Rev Epunam, at 60 – The Sun Nigeria
+Buhari greets social worker, Rev Epunam, at 60 – The Sun Nigeria

 From Juliana Taiwo-Obalonye, Abuja

-According to the Special Adviser to the President on Media and Publicity, Femi Adesina, he said he rejoices with the family, friends and relations of the cleric on the milestone.
+In a statement by his Special Adviser on Media and Publicity, Femi Adesina, Buhari rejoices with the family, friends and relations of the cleric on the milestone.

 He also lauded the commitment of Epunam to the crusade against breast and cervical cancers, which he takes round the country, and beyond.

-President Buhari wished Epunam renewed vigor in his enterprises, and greater health and strength to serve God and humanity for long time to come.
+President Buhari wished Epunam renewed vigour in his enterprises, and greater health and strength to serve God and humanity for long time to come.

 Leave a Reply